 Emergency departments (EDs) have different capacities and utilization.
-During 2014 and 2015 Contra Costa County Hospitals received 11%-19% of their patients via EMS while over 80% of all patients arrived at the ED, via personal vehicle, for both urgent and routine medical care.
+Contra Costa County Hospitals received 11%-19% of their patients via EMS while over 80% of all patients arrived at the ED, via personal vehicle, for both urgent and routine medical care.
 EMS transports to Contra Costa Hospitals fluctuate from year to year but are increasing.
-Typically 10%-12% of all walk-in ED patients require admission for inpatient services.
+Typically 10%-12 % of all walk-in ED patients require admission for inpatient services.

 While local data suggests that patients brought by EMS may have admission rates as high as 40% due to their medical condition.
-During 2014 overall ED admission rates (walk-in and EMS combined) averaged between 9 and 22 % in throughout Contra Costa.
+During overall ED admission rates (walk-in and EMS combined) average between 9 and 22 % in throughout Contra Costa.
 Although the overall volume of both EMS and ED utilization is increasing the proportion of EMS transports remain between 15%-16.3%.
-This suggests increases are most likely associated with the county's population growth and the increased use of ED services is also associated with more people having access to health insurance under the Affordable Care Act.
+This suggests increases are most likely associated with the county's population growth and the increased use of ED services..